Varsity | VarsityInVietnam | InMemory | VarsityPhotoGallery | VarsityStories | VarsityHistory | VarsityLinks

 decided that there was at least a minute between explosions.
 So I jumped up and started bouncing off the walls till I by luck found the door.

 When I arrived last to the bunker I found Mike and he was laughing.
-His comment was I forgot to till you about the rocket attacks that happen
+His comment was I forgot to till you about the rocket attacks that happen occasionally.

 So there is my story in a story about my arrival to Varsity valley.